-2.8.4.5.6 WAAINEK WATER PURIFICATION WORKS(PLANT)
+2.8.4.5.6 WAAINEK WATER PURIFICATION WORKS

 The WTW is located next to the N2 highway west of Grahamstown.
 Access to the treatment works is directly from the N2.
+The plant's capacity is 9ML/ day.
 The current processes involved to treat the water includes flocculation, sedimentation, filtration and disinfection.